 Isaiah 46:9-10 I am God, and there is no other; I am God, and there is none like me.
 I make known the end from the beginning, from ancient times, what is still to come.
 I say: My purpose will stand, and I will do all that I please.

 2 Timothy 1:9 who has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time.

 Verse 44 of our passage.
 No one can come to me unless the Father who sent me draws him.
 If God chooses for you to come to Jesus, then you will come to Jesus.
 That’s called irresistible grace.

 Does God force you to accept Jesus?
 No. God frees your will to accept Jesus and then God the Father leads you to Christ.
 God is the great evangelist.
 He loves you so much.
 He makes it happen.

 Let me illustrate.
 I want you to think of a red apple.
 Got that image in your head?

 Did I violate your free will by making you think of a red apple?
 No. I led you into that image.
 God leads us to see the beauty of Jesus.
-And everyone who sees Jesus lifted up is drawn to Him.
+And everyone who sees Jesus lifted up in His glory is drawn to Him.

-You can’t submit to God’s sovereign plans because it’s His secret.
+God asks us to submit to His moral will revealed In Christ in the Scripture.
 He reveals His moral will and calls us to faith and obedience.
 We should be filled with faith, not fatalism.